 • The Copyright Act, 1957, governs the ownership and protection of the software code as intellectual property.

-These two statutes ensure that both developers and clients are legally protected and have recourse if disputes arise.
+These laws also influence software licensing agreements, which are closely tied to software development agreements in determining enforceable IP rights.
 Since software often includes components that qualify as “literary work” under copyright law, a properly assigned IP clause can prevent legal complications.

 Additionally, dispute resolution mechanisms such as arbitration, as encouraged by Indian law, allow for swift and private settlements, reducing the burden of court litigation.